ankaAR/bestiario5e/_creatures/mongrelfolk.md

 alignment: any alignment
 challenge: "1/4 (50 XP)"
 languages: "Common"
-skills: "Deception +2, Perception +2, Stealth +3"
+skills: "Deception +2, Percepción +2, Stealth +3"
 speed: "20 ft."
 hit_points: "26 (4d8+8)"
-armor_class: "11 (natural armor)"
+armor_class: "11 (armadura natural)"
 ---

 ***Extraordinary Feature.*** The mongrelfolk has one of the following extraordinary features, determined randomly by rolling a d20 or chosen by the DM:

-1-3 - Amphibious: The mongrelfolk can breathe air and water.
+1-3 - Amphibious: The mongrelfolk puede respirar aire y agua.

 4-9 - Darkvision: The mongrelfolk has darkvision out to a range of 60 feet.